web-infra-dev/rsbuild/packages/document/docs/en/shared/onAfterBuild.md

 `onAfterBuild` is a callback function that is triggered after running the production build.
-You can access the build result information via the `stats' parameter:
+You can access the build result information via the [stats](https://webpack.js.org/api/node/#stats-object) parameter:

-- If the current bundler is Rspack, you will get Rspack Stats.
-- If the current bundler is webpack, you will get webpack Stats.

 Moreover, you can use `isFirstCompile` to determine whether it is the first build on watch mode.